 Harnessing the power of photography to draw global attention to issues of sustainability

-Since 2008 the nine cycles of the Prix Pictet have been shown in exhibitions in many major cities of the world with visitor numbers of over 550,000.
+Since 2008, the eleven cycles of the Prix Pictet have toured internationally with visitor numbers of over 1 million.

 Award process